Divyabharathi: Career

 Before entering into Tamil film industry, she was a model and won the Miss Ethnic Face of Madras in 2015 and Popular New Face Model in the same year.
 In 2016, she bagged the title 'Princess of Coimbatore 2016'.

 Divyabharathi got various offers in modelling and started appearing in many television advertisements.
 She finally landed up in the lead role by auditioning for the feature film Bachelor film co starring G. V. Prakash Kumar and underwent workshop sessions to transform from acting in ads to acting in full-length feature films.
 The film was finally started in September 2019 with her playing the protagonist in this heroine centric film with G. V. Prakash Kumar as the main antagonist.
 The film was produced by Axess Film Factory.
 After being under production for 2 years it was finally released on 3 December 2021.
 It was initially met with mixed reviews, but her performance in the film as Subbu garnered huge attention and appreciation for her bold portrayal, and carrying the entire film on her shoulders.
 Her performance was widely regarded as one of the best performances by a debut actress.
 She was appreciated that it did not appear as her debut film, but she performed like an experienced actress.
 She was also awarded the Rising Star Female in Edison Awards 2022.
 Her performance in the character Subbulakshmi was heavily praised as she carried the whole film as a protagonist in her debut film itself and she won several awards for the same.

-She acted in Madhil Mel Kaadhal paired up with Mugen Rao directed by Anjana Ali Khan and a movie titled Aasai with Kathir directed by Shiv Mohaa, while both the movies remain unreleased.
+She acted in Madhil Mel Kaadhal paired up with Mugen Rao directed by Anjana Ali Khan but the movie remain unreleased.
 In October 2023, she was announced to appear in the 25th film of G. V. Prakash Kumar titled Kingston making her second collaboration with him after Bachelor (2021).

 In 2024, she appeared in the webseries called Cheran's Journey (2024) alongside veteran actor R. Sarathkumar, Prasanna, Kalaiyarasan which was directed by Cheran, released in OTT Platform, SonyLIV. and also made cameo appearance in Maharaja (2024) as Maharaja's wife which emerged to be one of the highest-grossing Tamil film of 2024.

 In the same year, she debuted in a Telugu movie G.O.A.T alongside Sudigali Sudheer which is yet to be released.
 On 19 November 2025, through her social media handle, she accused her G.O.A.T film director Naresh Kuppili of misogynistic behaviour during the time of production of the film, for using derogatory slang terms and also questioned the silence of her co-star in the film Sudigali Sudheer for not intervening.
 Earlier, Naresh was removed from the project was due to internal differences, and the producer himself took over the direction duties.